 Another Easy Solution for Happy & Stress-Free Patients During MRI Scan?

-Unfortunately, despite the amazing results a colorfully painted MRI can bring to hospitals/doctors, a colorful or creatively painted MRI will not be good enough solution for every patient.
+Unfortunately, despite the amazing results a colorfully painted MRI can bring to hospitals/doctors, a colorful or creatively painted MRI will not be a good enough solution for every patient.
 This specific method would definitely work on children and younger age patients, but, not all adults would feel the same way about this innovative idea/method.
-Moreover, as mentioned above, an MRI scan experience can be a very unpleasant 30-minute experience for some patients, especially for those who suffer from anxiety attack and/or tremors, it’s practically a nightmarish experience for some.
+Moreover, as mentioned above, an MRI scan experience can be a very unpleasant 30-minute experience for some patients, especially for those who suffer from anxiety attacks and/or tremors, it’s practically a nightmarish experience for some.
 Luckily, there is a simple alternative solution for hospitals & doctors to address this issue!
 Through years of innovative research, development, and design, we’ve dedicated ourselves to create an easy solution to increase the patients’ comfort level during an MRI scan experience.

 Materials partly provided by the MR Adventure Discovery Series.

 Note: Content may be edited for style and length purposes.